syedmusab/chatbot-automation-assessment/README.md

 - Verifies UI elements (chat widget, input box, scrolling).
 - Ensures multilingual support (LTR for English, RTL for Arabic).
-- Verifies the responses of Gen AI from different platforms and checks their accuracy.
+- Verifies the responses of chatbots from different platforms and checks their accuracy.
 - Validates chatbot responses to **malicious prompts**:
   - Sanitization (no `<script>` injection)
   - Refusal responses